Mooji: Teachings and reception

 Mooji's followers describe satsang as a “meeting in truth” where people come from all around the world, to ask questions about life, and seek peace and meaning.
 The BBC described attendees as "mostly well-off whites".
 One follower describes Mooji's teaching as spiritual food that is neither esoteric nor hard to understand.
-Attendees come up one by one in front of a large crowd and ask personal questions that Mooji answers or uses for “riffs on faith.”
-The BBC described Mooji's satsang as a “five hour spiritual question and answer session,” where devotees can ask how to find spiritual contentment.
-Followers are seeking a more meaningful and less troubled life through connecting to their true nature, or “self.”
-Comparing the satsang to a public therapy session, The Guardian describes Mooji as “one of those people who focuses in on you, making you feel like you really matter.”
-According to Outlook, Mooji has one simple philosophy, centred around the search for “I am”, not contingent on any religious or political influence.
+Attendees come up one by one in front of a large crowd and ask personal questions that Mooji answers or uses for "riffs on faith".
+The BBC described Mooji's satsang as a "five hour spiritual question and answer session" during which devotees can ask how to find spiritual contentment.
+Followers are seeking a more meaningful and less troubled life through connecting to their true nature, or "self".
+Comparing the satsang to a public therapy session, The Guardian describes Mooji as "one of those people who focuses in on you, making you feel like you really matter."
+According to Outlook, Mooji has one simple philosophy, centred around the search for "I am", not contingent on any religious or political influence.
 One New York Times journalist who attended a satsang described feeling both moved and confused when a young man approached Mooji onstage and collapsed emotionally into his embrace.
 Devotees compare Mooji to Jesus, and often line up to receive a hug from him after his talks, and follow him as he leaves.
 Critics say most people seek out gurus in bad times when they need answers and guidance.
 Mooji describes his teaching as the easy path to enlightenment.

 Rationalist Sanal Edamaruku argues that western gurus like Mooji promote a simple formula that appeals to gullible people seeking an easy awakening.
 Mooji was called a "Global peddler of metaphysical mumbo-jumbo" in a 22 May 2017 article in Indian publication Outlook.